EXCLUSIVE-Abu Dhabi art gallery owner has a sideline business: trading COVID-19 vaccines | Business

 She said the vaccines would be supplied by an unnamed partner from AstraZeneca's "UK and India plant" and delivery would follow within 45 days of payment being received.
 While the Czech government did not take up the offer, it came to light on March 3 when Prime Minister Andrej Babis, singling Muzaleva out by name, told a news conference he would not support the "black market".

 Reached at her mobile number, Muzaleva said there had been "no deal" but declined to discuss the matter further.
 She did not respond to subsequent written questions.
+Reuters could not establish whether Muzaleva was in a position to access the vaccines.
 After the Czech government made the unsolicited offer public, AstraZeneca said that there should be no private sector supply deals for the sale or distribution of the vaccine in Europe.

 The drugmaker did not respond to requests for further comment for this story on Muzaleva's proposal.
 The Abu Dhabi media office also did not respond when asked whether authorities were aware of Muzaleva's offer or whether they had investigated it.